Your resource for all things PitchBook

-Did you know that private debt accounts for a substantial piece of the private markets—16.6% of total assets under management (AUM), as of September 30, 2023, according to PitchBook?
+Did you know that private debt accounts for a substantial piece of the private markets—from $557 billion in assets under management (AUM) in 2014 to more than $2 trillion in 2023?
 In fact, most private middle market companies have at least some debt, particularly in private credit.

 What is private debt?